 Suddenly, summer arrives with its warmth and sunshine and makes all activities possible outdoors.
 In its wake come unwelcome guests that flourish in hot and humid weather.
 You will encounter these pests invading your home, gardens, and casual outdoor hangouts—creating discomfort while posing potential health risks.
 The focus of this blog is on summer pests in most cases and how to effectively manage them.
+This guide also highlights pests that increase in summer, pest control in summer, and practical summer home pest solutions.

 Common Summer Pests